Dennis Allen (American football): Early coaching career

 Allen began his coaching career at his alma mater Texas A&M, as a graduate assistant coach under his former coach R. C. Slocum.
 Holding that position from 1996 to 1999, Allen worked mostly with the secondary while pursuing a master's degree in kinesiology from the Texas A&M College of Education.
 He completed his degree in 1998.
 From 2000 to 2001, Allen coached the secondary at Tulsa.

 Atlanta Falcons

-With the Atlanta Falcons, Allen was a defensive quality control coach from 2002 to 2003 then defensive assistant from 2004 to 2005.
+With the Atlanta Falcons, Allen was a defensive quality control coach from 2002 to 2003, then a defensive assistant from 2004 to 2005.

-New Orleans Saints
+New Orleans Saints (first stint)

 Allen then moved to the New Orleans Saints, as defensive line coach from 2006 to 2007 before being secondary coach from 2008 to 2010.
 The Saints won Super Bowl XLIV in 2009, in which the Saints ranked 3rd in interceptions despite giving up 321 yards per game.

 Denver Broncos

 After his success with the Saints' secondary, he was hired to be the Denver Broncos’ defensive coordinator.
 The Broncos defense was in the bottom half of yards allowed, ranked 23rd, but were 5th in the league in sacks in 2011.